 Anzeige

-Astroides calycularis is commonly referred to as Star coral.
+Astroides calycularis is commonly referred to as Star Coral, Chalice Coral.
 Difficulty in the aquarium: Для опытным аквариумистам.
 A aquarium size of at least 100 Liter is recommended.
 Toxicity: Toxic hazard unknown.

 Profilbild Urheber Alain Gilli, Frankreich